kparc/kcc/README.md

  `i$42.99              /explicit cast from `f to `i drops mantissa 42

- `i$42.0 42.99         /`F to `i will round down the entire vector 42 42
+ `i$42.0 42.99         /`f to `i will round down the entire vector 42 42

- 0+"abc"               /numeric operands demote `c and `C to ascii 97 98 99
+ 0+"abc"               /integer operand demotes `c vector to ascii 97 98 99

  `c$1+"HAL9000"        /add 1 to ascii, cast back to `c, surprise:
  "IBM:111"

- "012"+"345"           /sum ascii codes of chars, result stays `C "ceg"
+ "012"+"345"           /sum ascii codes of chars, result stays `c "ceg"

  a:1 2 3               /lets start with a nice uniform int vector